cakephp/docs/en/controllers/components/authentication.rst

 If no parameter is passed, the returned URL will use the following rules:

 - Returns the normalized URL from the ``redirect`` query string value if it is present and for the same domain the current app is running on.
-Before 3.4.0, the ``Auth.redirect`` session value was used.
 - If there is no query string/session value and there is a config with ``loginRedirect``, the ``loginRedirect`` value is returned.
 - If there is no redirect value and no ``loginRedirect``, ``/`` is returned.